top of page

 Need to arrange a match?
 Click here to view a password protected list of members telephone numbers .
 You'll need the gate code to access.

-Click on the button to see 2023 finalists and winners.
+Click on the blue titles to see 2025 winners

 Mixed Competitions